Bikes can be a big investment that, once made, are worth protecting. Cycle insurance is one way to make sure you’re covered for every eventuality.

 The maximum insurable value may seem like an obvious figure to look at, but few of us actually own £15k super-duper-bikes, so weighing up how, where and in what condition a provider insists your bike be stored are the things to look at.

-Taking into account any excess to be paid, any additional extras that a policy provides and user reviews are also important factor to consider.
+Taking into account any excess to be paid, any additional extras that a policy provides and user reviews are also important factors to consider.

 This caveat is an example of the sort of thing you should pay particular attention to when comparing providers.